cscetbon/sattl/README.md

   type: Account
 ```

-If Sattl fails when trying to create objects found in Manifests or when deleting objects from Delete, it will stop there
+If Sattl fails when trying to upsert objects found in Manifests or when deleting objects from Delete, it will stop there
 without retrying.

+You can also use the flag `--debug` to ask Sattl to output debug logs which will show you the http requests it sends to Salesforce and a few other descriptive logs about what it's doing.